pypa/pipenv/README.md

     # pkg install py36-pipenv

+Or, if you\'re using OSX:

+    # brew install pipenv

 When none of the above is an option, it is recommended to use [Pipx](https://pypi.org/p/pipx):

     $ pipx install pipenv